SadeqSoltani/hotel-booking-analysis/README.md

 ### Open the Power BI Dashboard

 Open `dashboard/Hotel_booking.pbix` in Power BI Desktop.
-All data is embedded — no additional configuration required.
+All data is embedded and no additional configuration required.

 ### Run the Analysis Notebooks